fvangastel/programmeerproject/REPORT.md

 4. Struggling with data and time, I had to change my problem statement from a specific focus on agriculture, to a more general way containing all sources of greenhouse gases.

 ## Ideal world
+If I would have more time, I would focus more on the agricultural, especially livestock part of the greenhouse gases.
+Since I wanted to tell a story about the impact of livestock on the climate, there must have been more data about these issues.
+This could mean that I must have done some more visualizations to show these effects, also in contrast with other agricultural aspects.
+Next to that, I could have made some more functionalities on my website, like for example information buttons above the visualizations containing more information about the data itself.